AdityaKotkar47/cpp-dsa/inbuilt_stuff.md

 -   - `sort(begin_iterator, end_iterator)` - sorts the elements of a container in ascending order
     - `sort(begin_iterator, end_iterator, greater<int>())` - sorts the elements of a container in descending order
+    - `sort(begin_iterator, end_iterator, custom_comparator)` - sorts the elements of a container using a custom comparator

 -   - `max_element(begin_iterator, end_iterator)` - returns an iterator to the maximum element in a container
     - `min_element(begin_iterator, end_iterator)` - returns an iterator to the minimum element in a container